Never miss an important update |

 Opportunities are Infinite

-Reports of investors duped into fake investment schemes for digital currencies like bitcoins increased (almost doubled) in the last few years as retail buyers are keen to grow their income through the cryptoboom.
-The regulators are cautious of the frauds where hundreds of victims have lost in Ponzi schemes.
+Reports of investors duped into fake investment schemes for digital currencies like bitcoins increased (almost doubled) in the last few years as retail buyers are keen to grow their income through the crypto boom.
+The regulators are cautious of the frauds where hundreds of victims have been lost in Ponzi schemes.

-These schemes promise to deliver high returns or dividends, often not available with conventional investments.
-In some cases, the early investors earn, and they motivate others to invest, but those who join later lose money.
+These schemes promise high returns or dividends, often unavailable with conventional investments.
+In some cases, the early investors earn and motivate others to invest, but those who join later lose money.

 Investors across Europe have been tricked into buying in schemes expecting to deliver higher returns.
 Instead, such funds are often redirected and deposited into risky alternative funds like gaming firms, jewellery, luxury cars or IT equipment.

-The intelligence agencies in Europe have initiated cross border operations to dismantle the criminal network into scamsand money laundering.
+European intelligence agencies have initiated cross-border operations to dismantle the criminal network into scams and money laundering.

 In many such cases, the members of the criminal groups pose as professionals who contact the victim through a call centre, and they use manipulated software to depict fake growth in investment to the victim to motivate them to spend.

-These are some of the most common nuisance calls that sell products or services, whereas the investment scams are often out and out scams, and they target the elderly.
+These are some of the most common nuisance calls that sell products or services, whereas investment scams are often out-and-out scams, and they target older people.

-Sometimes, they call to create/modify bank account and ask to enter bank details in their app, which are often scamswhere the guy asking you to register to an online account intends to steal your money by getting access to your personal and banking details.
+Sometimes, they call to create/modify a bank account and ask to enter bank details in their app, which are often scams where the guy asking you to register to an online account intends to steal your money by getting access to your personal and banking details.

-Online platforms and poor cybersecurity continue to pose risks caused by false invoices, bot attacks, phishing attempts, money laundering and other types of digital shift during the pandemic.
-Many users have lost money online, and many do not even know yet as some of the schemes take a long duration to be noticed.
+During the pandemic, online platforms and poor cybersecurity continue to pose risks caused by false invoices, bot attacks, phishing attempts, money laundering, and other digital shifts.
+Many users have lost money online, and many do not even know yet, as some schemes take a long time to be noticed.

 The first such scheme was launched in 1920 by Charles Ponzi, who guaranteed to pay 50 per cent returns on postal coupons.